Bye-Bye Benchmark: 5 Tech Tips for Leaving LIBOR Behind

 When the end of LIBOR was announced three years ago, the changeover to a new benchmark seemed a long way off.
 Many considered the task of updating contracts with a new lending rate framework as a distant hurdle, somewhere over the horizon, far down the road.

 But now we’re in the home stretch.
-Despite regulators’ accommodation for legacy contracts through June 2023, the deadline is still December 31, 2021 for the industry to stop using LIBOR in new contracts.
+Despite regulators’ accommodation for a subset of legacy contracts through June 2023, the deadline is still December 31, 2021 for the industry to stop using LIBOR in new contracts.
 Additionally, there’s still pressure to address legacy contracts that mature after June 2023.

 Time is of the essence.
 Download this critical white paper today.